-Cleaning strict isolation rooms in a hospital is not meant for everyone.
+Cleaning strict insulation rooms in a hospital is not meant for everyone.
 For Shudrianny, Siane and Shuraini it is a daily routine in the Canisius Wilhelmina Hospital (CWZ) in Nijmegen, The Netherlands.
 The virus can’t win from these three ladies.

 Cleaning in times of Covid-19

 The three cleaners have been the cleaning team for years at the Nijmegen hospital.
-They are responsible for the final cleaning of so-called isolation rooms: the rooms where patients have been infected with infectious bacteria or viruses.
+They are responsible for the final cleaning of so-called insulation rooms: the rooms where patients have been infected with infectious bacteria or viruses.
 “At the moment, these are mainly corona chambers: rooms where patients infected with coronavirus have been located,” says Shudrianny.
 “In principle, we are only responsible for the final cleaning, so if the patients have already left.
 Then we make sure the rooms are clean and safe for the next patient. ”

 Facing the reality